Oh My Goddess!: Video games

 An adventure game titled Aa!
 Megami-sama! for the NEC PC-9801 was released in 1993 by Banpresto.
 An enhanced port was later released in 1997 for the PC-FX which added voice and other improvements.

 A Dreamcast quiz game titled Quiz: Ah!
 My Goddess - Stay With Fighting Wings was released in August 1998 for the Sega Dreamcast.
 Player plays as Keiichi Morisato answering to questions posed by characters from the anime/manga such as Belldandy, Skuld, Urd, Lind and Peorth.

 In February 2007 an Ah!
 My Goddess game developed by Marvelous Interactive was released in Japan for the PlayStation 2.
 The game was only released in Japan and was released in 2 editions, the limited edition (also known as the "Holy Box" edition) and the regular DVD edition.
-Currently there have not been any plans for the game to be licensed and translated into English.

 Reception

 As of June 2020, the manga had over 25 million copies in circulation.

-In 2009, Oh My Goddess won the 33rd Kodansha Manga Award for Best General Manga.
+In 2009, Oh My Goddess won the 33rd Kodansha Manga Award in the general category.
 Volume 41 of the manga was the tenth best-selling manga in Japan upon its release that week according to the Oricon Japanese Comic Rankings charts.
 The film ranked #28 on Wizard's Anime Magazine on their "Top 50 Anime released in North America".
 In the American Anime Awards from 2007, the anime series was a nominee in the category Best Comedy Anime, but lost to FLCL.